Financial Assistance Policy

 - Low income/subsidized housing is provided as a valid address; and,

-- Patient is deceased with no known estate.
+- Patient is deceased with no known estate and no surviving spouse.

 For patients who qualify for financial assistance and who are cooperating in good faith to resolve their discounted hospital bills, Pella Regional Health Center may offer extended payment plans, will not send unpaid bills to outside collection agencies, and will cease all collection efforts.

 Pella Regional Health Center will not impose extraordinary collections actions such as wage garnishments; liens on primary residences, or other legal actions for any patient without first making reasonable efforts to determine whether that patient is eligible for financial assistance.
 Reasonable efforts shall include: